CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/dynamic_groups.md

         `number` and `presence` parameters of `InfectedPopulation` remain identical across all `ExposureModel` instances.

+        Also, note that the types of expiratory activities of the infected performed during short-range interactions must also cotribute to the overall combination of expiratory activities performed by that infected throughout their total presence.
+That is, all the expiratory activity types in `ShortRangeModel.short_range_expiration` must also be in
+        `ShortRangeModel.infected.expiration`.
+For example,
+        if the type of `short_range_expiration' is "Shouting", then the type of `infected.expiration' must be either "Shouting" or a mixture of "Shouting" and other exiratory acticvities (e.g. 1/2 "Shouting" and 1/2 "Speaking").

     ??? tip "How to interpret one `IntPiecewiseConstant` instance?"

         The `IntPiecewiseConstant` inherits from the `PiecewiseConstant`